-- Employee claims, complaints, and disclosures information: subject matter of employment or contract based litigation and complaints, pre-claim conciliation, communications, settlement discussions, claim proceeding records, employee involvement in incident reporting and disclosures.
+- Staff claims, complaints, and disclosures information: subject matter of employment or contract based litigation and complaints, pre-claim conciliation, communications, settlement discussions, claim proceeding records, staff involvement in incident reporting and disclosures.

 - Equality and diversity information (where authorised by law and consent provided voluntarily): information regarding gender, age, nationality, religious belief, sexuality and race.